Parent with Purpose!

 Begin with the end in mind.

-You can best reach your parenting goals if you parent with purpose.
+The easiest way to reach your parenting goals is to parent with purpose.
 Kids are tricky.
 As long as you give them a little food, they will continue to get older, and the will continue to get taller.
 They keep moving from grade to grade.
 By doing this, kids give the appearance that they are being raised…when really they are just getting older, taller, and moving from grade to grade.

 To raise your children is to prepare them for adulthood.
 I think there is no finer, or more demanding calling.
 Why?
 Because when a child isn’t raised with purpose, big problems can follow!
-Napoleon was well educated, but I am guessing he wasn’t well raised.
-On the other hand, George Washington was well raised.
+Napoleon was well educated, but I am guessing he wasn’t raised well.
+On the other hand, George Washington was raised well.
 Washington’s parents chose to parent with purpose.

 I am a firm believer that if you do not actively decide what you want for your children, when they reach adulthood, they will not be prepared.